 Houston Goodwin (01:21)

-We'd done some startups, you we'd done some side hustles. ⁓ but what we really both fell in love with is just operating good businesses. ⁓ and what we, what we discovered with ourselves is neither of us really were the zero to one journey, people. we had done a couple of startups and, and zero to one takes a different personality, I think in a different skillset than scaling even one to five or five to 10, et cetera.
-And so, you know, through my career, I learned about a concept called entrepreneurship through acquisition.
-So instead of starting a company, you would go buy an established company. so, maybe three years ago or so we kind of exploring this and we ended up partnering with a private equity group called the Brighton group and started our journey of ETA and, spend about a year looking at companies. we were really looking for companies that one fit our skill set. we felt was good quality of life for us as well.
-So in a sector that we really had a personal interest in and cared about.
+So, through my career, I learned about a concept called entrepreneurship through acquisition.
+Instead of starting a company, you go buy an established company.
+Maybe three years ago or so, we explored this and ended up partnering with a private equity group called the Brighton Group and spend about a year looking at companies.
+We were really looking for companies that one: fit our skill set and two) we felt was good quality of life for us as well.

-And so I'm based in North Carolina.
+I'm based in North Carolina.
 We had a company that was also based in North Carolina.
 That was the competitor of ours that I connected with maybe eight months ago called Galaxy Digital.
-And, started a conversation with their CEO and then their board. know, as these things go, there's a million reasons to say no. And so it's just, start out with a, intro conversation to see like, Hey, here's kind of where we're headed.
-Are you all kind of headed in the same direction?
-Is it even makes sense to continue to the next step?
+I started a conversation with their CEO and then their board.
+And as these things go, there's a million reasons to say no. You start out with an intro conversation to see like, “hey, here's kind of where we're headed.
+Are you all kind of headed in the same direction?”
+Does it even make sense to continue to the next step to see if there's any interest in us joining forces and what that would look like over the process of call it eight months?

 Elizabeth Shea (05:43)

-that's great.
-So you're better together, right?
+That's great.
+So, you're better together, right?
 I love it.
 I love it.
-I mean, I think that's typically a goal for lot of companies that are looking to acquire other firms. what was the reaction from Galaxy Digital at first?
-Was there any apprehension or was it, hey, this might be a really good fit for us?
-Not that need to speak for them, but what do you think ⁓ that it meant for them?
+I mean, I think that's typically a goal for lot of companies that are looking to acquire other firms.
+What was the reaction from Galaxy Digital at first?
+Was there any apprehension or was it, “hey, this might be a really good fit for us?”
+Not that you need to speak for them, but what do you think it meant for them?
 The same thing?

 Houston Goodwin (05:45)